anuragmishra22071999-sudo/fca-Anurag/README.md

 See [below](#projects-using-this-api) for projects using this API.

 ## Install
-If you just want to use fca-disme, you should use this command:
+If you just want to use fca-anurag, you should use this command:
 ```bash
 npm install fca-anurag
 ```